E-CAM/carpentrycon_hpc_breakout/PITCHME.md

 ## Prerequisites

-- BoF: *Basic Linux shell use and scripting*
+- **BoF**: Basic Linux shell use and scripting
-- hpc-intro:*“There are no real prerequisites for this lesson, but prior programming and/or command line experience will be helpful.”*
+- **hpc-intro**:*“There are no real prerequisites for this lesson, but prior programming and/or command line experience will be helpful.”*
-- hpc-in-a-day: *“If you have already written small programs with a language of your choice and know the difference between a 'variable' and a 'function' and obtain a minimal knowledge of using the UNIX command line (e.g. if you have completed shell-novice, you are good to go).”*
+- **hpc-in-a-day**: *“If you have already written small programs with a language of your choice and know the difference between a 'variable' and a 'function' and obtain a minimal knowledge of using the UNIX command line (e.g. if you have completed shell-novice, you are good to go).”*